sagalosman/project-3/README.md

 ![](img/searchbar.png)

 # Wins
 I did take a long time working out the search page.
 With the help of my team mates I managed to get it working on time.
+The login and sign up page works just fine.

 # Challenges + Lessons Learned